skip to Main Content

 Got a quiet moment to read?
 No better time to measure your heart rhythm.

-FibriCheck is the first medically certified app that measures your heart rate and heart rhythm via your smartphone or smartwatch.
+FibriCheck is the first medically certified app that measures your heart rate and heart rhythm via your smartphone.

 Check your heart rhythm